akka/akka/akka-docs/rst/java/persistence-query.rst

-.. _persistence-query-scala:
+.. _persistence-query-java:

 #################
 Persistence Query
 #################

-Akka persistence query complements :ref:`persistence-scala` by providing a universal asynchronous stream based query interface that various journal plugins can implement in order to expose their query capabilities.
+Akka persistence query complements :ref:`persistence-java` by providing a universal asynchronous stream based query interface that various journal plugins can implement in order to expose their query capabilities.

 The most typical use case of persistence query is implementing the so-called query side (also known as "read side")